deepak-mane/my-startups-kb/Building_Founders_Team_And_Getting_Investors.md

   - standing out in the market,
     - STAND OUT IN THE CROWD BY DOUBLING DOWN ON BIG BETS AND DEMOING HOW YOU’RE DIFFERENT
         - Don’t shy away from a crowded market, even if it’s tough to deliver a differentiated message.
+    - (Demo)nstrate value.
+        - We knew the only way to be successful was to show the goods.
+You know the saying, “All hat, no cattle”?
+We had to have the cattle.
   - experimenting with different models,
     - the best founders go deep on a problem, understand all its nuances, and really immerse themselves in the customer’s pain point.
   - scaling sales,